anderssonlab/PRIMEloci/README.md

      # example <config_file>
      ./PRIMEloci.sh --config bash_config_PRIMEloci.sh --all
      ```
-     If server storage is not a concern, it is recommended to use --keep_tmp, as it allows you to retain temporary files for further analysis.
+     If server storage is not a concern, it is recommended to use --keeptmp, as it allows you to retain temporary files for further analysis.
      ```bash
      ./PRIMEloci.sh --config <config_file> --all --keeptmp
      ```